 - Automatically find and remove duplicates

-- Create links between sheets based on lookup values that you specify
+- Create links between sheets based on lookup values you specify

-- Automatically populate empty cells in one sheet based on a known lookup value in one or more sheets (for example, if you have a source sheet that contains phone numbers for a list of people, you could use data mesh to update a different sheet with those same phone numbers)
+- Automatically populate empty cells in one sheet based on a known lookup value in one or more sheets (for example, if you have a source sheet containing phone numbers for a list of people, you could use DataMesh to update a different sheet with those same phone numbers)

 Step 1: Select the Source Item

-- Search or browse to find the sheet or report that contains the data that you want to display in the meshed sheet.
+- Search or browse to find the sheet or report containing the data you want to display in the meshed sheet.

-- Once you locate the sheet, select it and click the Next button.
+- Select the item and click the Next button.